 I definitely have a pragmatic, therapeutic approach to massage, but the amount of pressure, the length of time spent on any given area, and the specific techniques utilized will all vary depending on the conversation our connection elicits.
 Once you are on the table, we may not say a word to each other besides, maybe, "How's the pressure?' or "Is this area generally as tight or reactive as it is today?" or "What's going on here?" but we will be communicating the whole time.
 The experience may not be dramatically different from one massage to the next, but you won't ever get a cookie cutter massage.

 Tim Sutton, LMT, has been a full-time massage therapist since 1997.
 In those 20 years, he has studied many different techniques, modalities, and approaches to bodywork which he incorporates, when necessary, into his work.
 This is why he describes his work as Integrative Sports Massage.
 Tim also spent 6 years teaching massage at The Swedish Institute, Inc. in New York City.
 Concurrently, he spent 10 years working in the luxury spa world developing properties, managing massage teams and training massage therapists around the world.
 Through his 20 years in private practice, he has worked on tens of thousands of people from all walks of life and from many industries, each presenting with their own specific complaints and unique lifestyles that inform their patterns of tension.
 Tim is very proud to have been a part of the Men's Massage Team at the U.S. Open in 1999 and 2000, as well as the Sports Massage Team at the 2002 Winter Olympics in Salt Lake City, UT.

-Save up to 25% on your massage by planning ahead
+Save on your massage by planning ahead

 Find out when appointments are available